-Other audit adjustments resulted from control deficiencies related to year-end accounting entries, where accruals did not reasonably estimate actuals, contained arithmetic errors, or were not made.
-Additionally, deficiencies were related to incorrect revenue recognition, bond valuations, account classifications, and payable balances.
+Approximately 88% of audit adjustments resulted from control deficiencies related to year-end accounting entries, where accruals did not reasonably estimate actuals, contained arithmetic errors, or were not made.
+Additionally, deficiencies were related to incorrect revenue recognition, bond valuations, account classifications, correcting prior period entries, and payable balances.
+Another 11% were adjustments to the recording of opioid, tobacco, and other settlements.
+Although fiscal year 2023 was the first year GASB 96 was implemented (requiring capitalization of subscription-based information technology assets), less than 1% of the adjustments were related to this new standard.
+Adjustments related to COVID-19 funding were also less than 1% of the total made.

 Most of our proposed adjustments moved reported amounts from one financial account to another to properly report account balances in the correct classification.
 These proposed adjustments were necessary to align Oregon's financial statements with accounting standards and demonstrate the importance of the annual financial audit.
-Figure 3 lists the agencies where we proposed audit adjustments for fiscal year 2022.
+Figure 3 lists the agencies where we proposed audit adjustments for fiscal year 2023.

-Figure 3: Proposed financial audit adjustments totaled \$4.6 billion for fiscal year 2022
+Figure 3: Proposed financial audit adjustments totaled \$2.9 billion for fiscal year 2023